w3f/polkadot-wiki-old/docs/polkadot/learn/parathreads.md

 # Parathreads

 Parathreads are an idea for parachains to temporarily participate in Polkadot security without needing to lease a dedicated parachain slot.
-This is done through economically sharing the scarce resource of a _parachain slot_ among a number of competing resources (parathread block candidates).
-This enables chains that otherwise would not be able to acquire a full parachain slot to still participate in Polkadot's shared security -- albeit with an associated fee per block.
+This is done through economically sharing the scarce resource of a _parachain slot_ among a number of competing resources (parathreads).
+Chains that otherwise would not be able to acquire a full parachain slot are enabled to still participate in Polkadot's shared security -- albeit with an associated fee per block.
+It also offers a graceful off-ramp to parachains.

 ## Origin